agile-ts/documentation/docs/main/Introduction.md

 Which I didn't want to do because I liked the old concept more.

-Luckily I had the refactored PulseJs version lying around, which I created to learn how PulseJs works internally and released it as an own framework called [agile-architecture](https://www.npmjs.com/package/agile-architecture).
+Luckily I had the refactored PulseJs version lying around, which I created to learn how PulseJs works internally and released it as an own library called [agile-architecture](https://www.npmjs.com/package/agile-architecture).
 Agile-Architecture was at that point just an old refactored version of PulseJs without the `Pulse.Core`.
 Another reason I turned away from PulseJs, besides the different visions,